 You might be reading this because you aren’t feeling as strong or clear right now as you would like to and you have decided to try to do something about that.
 You might be feeling like this because of an unexpected life event or because of ongoing issues such as anxiety or depression.
 Taking this time for yourself can be a positive step towards being able to cope better with what life brings, to greater peace of mind and to a greater sense of personal fulfilment.

-Whilst nothing in life is guaranteed, taking that first step towards change begins a process.
-That process might include just getting a different or clearer picture of what is going on for you, whether it’s a specific life event or ongoing, complex issues.
-You may want to build confidence, self awareness and resilience.
-This might involve assessing the strengths and resources you already have or exploring ways to develop these for your future.
-A therapeutic relationship in counselling offers you space to rebuild or develop; to move on from a place of confusion or anxiety to somewhere that’s better for you.
+Whilst nothing in life is guaranteed, taking a first step towards change begins the process.
+That process might include getting a much clearer picture of what is going on for you at the moment, whether it’s something specific or more complex, and feeling fully heard and understood.
+Then it’s about assessing the strengths and resources you already have and exploring ways to develop these for the future.

 Training, qualifications & experience